Sections of this article

 . . . or the unpolished machined dial of Ochs Und Junior watches watches.

-While some watches these days can be seen as having a definite influence from art jewelry (as I mention above), I’ve not seen any other watches, until our own, that could be said to be fundamentally based on what might be called “conceptual art jewelry” concepts rather than those from engineering or fine jewelry.
+While some watches these days can be seen as having a definite influence from art jewellery (as I mention above), I’ve not seen any other watches, before our own, that could be said to be fundamentally based on what might be called “conceptual art jewellery” concepts rather than those from engineering or fine jewellery.

-While some of the collaborations between watchmakers and artists certainly present genuine art inside a watch, there seems to me to be a clear distinction between the watches used, with their traditional engineering or fine jewelry influences, and the art added to usually just one specific part of them.
+While some of the collaborations between watchmakers and artists certainly present genuine art inside a watch, there seems to me to be a clear distinction between the watches used, with their traditional engineering or fine jewellery influences, and the art added to usually just one specific part of them.
+So it can be seen as more of a juxtaposition of two subjects which remain separate, than art actually influencing the watch design or vice versa.

 With UnconstrainedTIme watches, there is no distinction between the art and the watch.
 The watch is the art, and the art is the watch.
 I’ve written elsewhere about the definition of the difference between art and design as it applies to watchmaking.

-One of the main reasons that I have created watches which don’t have much at all of the conventional watchmaking influences: engineering and fine jewelry, is that, unlike almost all watch creators, I don’t have a background in watchmaking, engineering or fine jewelry.
+One of the main reasons that I have created watches which don’t have much at all of the conventional watchmaking influences: engineering and fine jewellery, is that, unlike almost all watch creators, I don’t have a background in watchmaking, engineering or fine jewellery.
 My background is fine art and cutting-edge contemporary music, and my UnconstrainedTime creations have arisen from those influences.

 For example: